OctopusDeployLabs/SpaceCloner/docs/UseCase-KeepInstancesInSync.md

 The other options are:
 - `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
 Any new variable found will be added.
 - `OverwriteExistingCustomStepTemplates` - Set to `True` so the step templates are kept in sync.
 You might have made some recent changes to the step template.
 It is important to keep them up to date.
-- `OverwriteExistingLifecyclesPhases` - Set to `false` as the two instances will have different phases.
+- `OverwriteExistingLifecyclesPhases` - Set to `NeverCloneLifecyclePhases` as the two instances will have different phases.
 - `CloneProjectChannelRules` - set to `true` as you'll want to include the channel rules with the project.
 - `CloneTeamUserRoleScoping` - set to `true` as you'll want to include all the scoped permissions with the teams.
 - `CloneProjectVersioningReleaseCreationSettings` - set to `false` as you'll want to exclude the release creation settings.